rust-lang/rust-forge/src/archive/fott.md

 monomorphization and had a huge impact on making them usable.
 Brian Koropoff is truly a Friend of the Tree.

-## 2014-10-07 Alexis Beingessner (Gankro)
+## 2014-10-07 Alexis Beingessner (Gankra)

-Alexis Beingessner (aka @Gankro) began contributing to Rust in July, and has already had a major impact on several library-related areas.
-His main focus has been collections.
-He completely rewrote BTree, providing a vastly more complete and efficient implementation.
-He proposed and implemented the new Entry API.
+Alexis Beingessner (aka @Gankra) began contributing to Rust in July, and has already had a major impact on several library-related areas.
+Her main focus has been collections.
+She completely rewrote BTree, providing a vastly more complete and efficient implementation.
+She proposed and implemented the new Entry API.
-He's written extensive new documentation for the collections crate.
-He pitched in on collections reform.
+She's written extensive new documentation for the collections crate.
+She pitched in on collections reform.

-And he added collapse-all to rustdoc!
+And she added collapse-all to rustdoc!

 Alexis is, without a doubt, a FOTT.